cilium/cilium/Documentation/architecture.rst

 Each container host is assigned  a *node prefix* out of the *cluster prefix* which is used to allocate IPs for local containers.
-Based on this, Cilium is capable of deriving the container host IP address of any container and automatically create a logical overlay network without further configurtion.
+Based on this, Cilium is capable of deriving the container host IP address of any container and automatically create a logical overlay network without further configuration.
 See section *Overlay Routing* for additional details.